|30, 60, 90, 120, 160, 200, 250, 300 pills

 Is Ambien Addictive?

 With prolonged use, your body can develop a tolerance to the effects of Ambien, meaning that over time, you might need higher doses to achieve the same sleep-inducing effects.
 As your body becomes accustomed to the presence of the medication, stopping it abruptly can lead to withdrawal symptoms.
 These symptoms might include rebound insomnia, anxiety, restlessness, and even seizures in severe cases.
-If not used responsibly Ambien have a risk of Addiction.
+If not used responsibly Ambien has a risk of Addiction.